 These professionals are either a part of communications or HR departments.
 Their main job is to keep employees informed and to ensure that company policies and procedures are followed.

-Here are some of the most important duties and responsibilities of Employee Relations Managers and Specialists:
+Here are some of the most important duties and responsibilities of Employee Relations/Relationship Managers and Specialists:

 Using digital solutions to improve your employee relations efforts has become a must.